 We relied on 2 things to tell us whether we were on track and give us the confidence to hold our nerve under quite a lot of pressure: our pilots, which had showed us that the approach could work, and the data we tracked each day to tell us what was happening in each local authority area.

 That daily view of the data meant we could spot and understand problems early, understand what was going on in each area and intervene where necessary to keep things moving in the right direction.

 Human stories about the impact of our work helped

 Some of the best moments in the programme came when we stopped to appreciate the impact our work was having on people’s lives.

 Things really started to feel real when we started to see adverts for providers of 30 hours’ free childcare on the streets where we lived.
 We shared photographs of the adverts in the team, and we also shared stories about people who had benefited from the scheme whenever we heard them.

-Overall I found my time as an SRO hugely challenging and rewarding.
+Overall I found my time leading this project hugely challenging and rewarding.
 There’s nothing like seeing real life outcomes happening in real time.
 I'd encourage anyone considering it to take the leap and give major project delivery a go.